formatjs/formatjs/docs/Testing-with-React-Intl.md

 import expectJSX from 'expect-jsx';
 import React from 'react';
 import {createRenderer} from 'react-addons-test-utils';
-import {IntlProvider, FormattedRelative, generateIntlContext} from 'react-intl';
+import {IntlProvider, FormattedRelative, createIntl} from 'react-intl';
 import RelativeDate from '../relative-date';

 expect.extend(expectJSX);